damn/clojure.gdx.backends.lwjgl/README.md

 * Configures GLFW correctly for MacOS so the JVM argument `-XstartOnFirstThread` does _not_ have to be set.

 * Option for setting taskbar-icon.
-This sets the dock-icon got mac and is not supported by the original library.
+This sets the dock-icon on mac and is not supported by the original library.

 # Usage